 By becoming a club member you are agreeing to be contacted with information relating to Galway City Sailing Club.
 As a club member we will add you to our members mailing list to keep you informed of club activities, courses, news and other activities relating to the club.
 In the event of your membership lapsing you agree to be moved to our friends mailing list.
 You can ask to be removed from our friends list at any time by emailing firstname.lastname@example.org.

 By using our contact forms you consent to Galway City Sailing Club storing and using your personal information to get back in touch with you.

-Sailing & Poweroad Course Registrations
+Club Membership, Sailing & Powerboat Course Registrations

-For Sailing Course Registrations and Certification:
+For Membership, Sailing Course Registrations and Certification:

 You understand that the Personal Data will be retained by the Club and Irish Sailing for such period as my Membership subsists.

-You understand that your Personal Data will also be used for administrative purposes to maintain my Membership including registrations, certification, events, disciplinary matters, safeguarding reports, boat licence, ECHO, IRC, Safetrax, instructor qualifications and for statistical purposes.
+You understand that your Personal Data will also be used for administrative purposes to maintain Membership including registrations, certification, events, disciplinary matters, safeguarding reports, boat licence, ECHO, IRC, Safetrax, instructor qualifications and for statistical purposes.

 When you purchase products on this website we keep a record of the transaction for six years.
 We use the information to process your membership and course purchases and to contact you in the event of a query regarding you order.
 We collect the minimum of information required to make the transaction.